Twins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In six games over the last 10 matchups when favored by oddsmakers, the Twins have a record of 3-3.
+- In seven games as the favorite over the last 10 matchups, the Twins have a record of 3-4.

 Twins Betting Records & Stats

-- The Twins have a 27-16 record in games they were favored on the moneyline (winning 62.8% of those games).
+- The Twins have a 27-17 record in games they were listed as the moneyline favorite (winning 61.4% of those games).

-- In the 72 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 31 times (31-36-5).
+- Minnesota has played in 73 games with an over/under set, and have combined with its opponents to go over the total 32 times (32-36-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!